Jim Hart (British Columbia politician): Early years

 Hart was born in Edmonton, Alberta, was educated in Calgary, and completed his military training at Canadian Forces Fleet School Halifax, CFB Borden and CFB Esquimalt.
-He served in the Canadian Forces twice, first for 5 years in the navy.
-After training as an electrical technician, Hart served on 3 of Her Majesty's Canadian Ships: (HMCS) Gatineau, Qu'Appelle and Yukon.
+He served in the Canadian Armed Forces twice, first for 5 years in the Royal Canadian Navy.
+After training as an electrical technician, Hart served on 3 RCN Ships: HMCS Gatineau, Qu'Appelle and Yukon.
 Hart served an additional 5 years as a Canadian Armed Forces Reserve officer and Commanding Officer of the 902 Kiwanis Air Cadet Squadron.
 Hart completed his broadcasting training at the Columbia Academy of Radio and Television Arts in Vancouver, British Columbia in 1981.
-He was manager of CKSP Radio in Summerland 1981 to 1988 and Account Executive for Shaw Cable in Penticton 1988-1993.
+He was manager of radio station CKSP in Summerland from 1981 to 1988 and Account Executive for Shaw Cable in Penticton from 1988 to 1993.
 Hart has also studied at the Canadian Securities Institute, completing the Canadian Securities Course and the Ethics, Conduct and Practices Program.
 Prior to entering political life, Hart worked in the broadcasting industry as radio host, television host, account executive and radio station manager.

 Political career

 In 1988, Hart was elected to municipal government and served two terms as a Trustee.
 In 1989, he joined a new national political movement, the Reform Party of Canada, which became the Canadian Alliance in 2000.

-Hart was first elected 1993 to represent the riding of Okanagan—Similkameen—Merritt, British Columbia, in the Canadian parliament.
+Hart was first elected 1993 to represent the riding of Okanagan—Similkameen—Merritt, British Columbia, in the House of Commons.
 He was re-elected in 1997 in the new riding of Okanagan—Coquihalla.

 In 1998, as a member of Canada's official opposition, he was elected by his peers as the Vice Chairman of the House Standing Committee of Defense and Veterans’ Affairs.
 As well, Hart was appointed as Chief Opposition Critic for a number of senior portfolios including Defense, Veterans’ Affairs, and Justice.
 He also served as an executive member on the Canada/Japan and NATO Parliamentary Associations.
 After publicly attacking Reform Party leader Preston Manning and accepting the Parliamentary Pension Plan, Hart briefly quit the Reform caucus before publicly apologizing to be accepted back into the caucus.

 In March 1996 Hart accused Jean-Marc Jacob, Member of Parliament for Charlesbourg, of sedition for a 1995 communique sent by Jacob to members of the Armed Forces in Quebec concerning the October 30, 1995 separation referendum in that province.
 Jacob's communique urged Canadian Armed Forces personnel, along with equipment and military hardware, to immediately join the new Quebec Armed Forces if the referendum passed.
 (The referendum failed to win a majority.)
-The House of Commons referred the matter to committee for study.
+The House of Commons referred the matter to a committee for study.
 On June 18, 1996, the Standing Committee on Procedure and House Affairs presented its Twenty-Ninth Report which found that although Jacob's actions were ill-advised, there was no contempt of the House.